 - The command prompt will now be open.

 - Type the following command (Replacing WWW_YOURHOST_COM with the SiteDomain you specified earlier, eg: localhost) – perl C:/XAMPP_WAMPP_INSTALL_DIRECTORY/cgi-bin/awstats/cgi-bin/awstats.pl -config=WWW_YOURHOST_COM –update

 - If you got the error that Perl wasn’t recognized, then you will need to explicitly reference it like the following C:/XAMPP_WAMPP_INSTALL_DIRECTORY/perl C:/XAMPP_WAMPP_INSTALL_DIRECTORY/cgi-bin/awstats/cgi-bin/awstats.pl -config=WWW_YOURHOST_COM –update

 - Make note of what you set the -config parameter as it is needed to be supplied in the URL for viewing the statistics.

-- Perl should now be executing, this may take a long time, depending on how long your website has been live/in development.
+- Perl should now be executed, this may take a long time, depending on how long your website has been in development.

 - Once phase 1 and phase 2 have completed in the command prompt, you can go ahead and view the statistics.